pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 });
 ```

 Now for the App Platform spec itself.
-Notice the `digitalocean.App` resource takes just one argument, `spec`, which defines all three of the components of our application: static site, service, and database.
+Notice the `digitalocean.App` resource takes just one argument, `spec`, which defines all three of the components of the application: static site, service, and database.
 Both the static site and the service are configured to use the same GitHub repository (the `sourceDir` properties indicate their folders within the repository), and both are configured (with the `deployOnPush` flag) to be rebuilt and redeployed by DigitalOcean on every commit.

 The service has a few additional settings that you can use to manage its runtime behavior and deployment topology.
-As in development, we'll configure it to listen on port 8000 and be available at `/api` --- the entire app will ultimately be proxied transparently by an [App Platform load balancer](https://docs.digitalocean.com/products/app-platform/concepts/load-balancer/) --- and it'll be powered by just one container instance, again using the most affordable [performance tier](https://docs.digitalocean.com/products/app-platform/).
+As in development, we'll configure it to listen on port 8000 and be available at `/api` --- the entire app will ultimately be proxied transparently by an [App Platform load balancer](https://docs.digitalocean.com/products/app-platform/concepts/load-balancer/) --- and it'll be powered by just one container instance, again using the least expensive [performance tier](https://docs.digitalocean.com/products/app-platform/).

 ```typescript
 // ...